chris-ernst/fabacademy-challenge-3/README.md

 ![](/img/5.png)

 ## Next Steps
-- Finish Interfacing with the termal printer
+1. Finish Interfacing with the termal printer
-- Integrate image generation into story generator
+2. Integrate image generation into story generator
-– Design a protocol to deliver text and Bitmaps from the Pi to the printer
+3. Design a protocol to deliver text and Bitmaps from the Pi to the printer
+4. Build an enclosure